 What Is Spasticity?

-Spasticity is muscle tightness that makes movement—especially of the arms and legs—difficult or uncontrollable.
-It typically results from injury to a part of the central nervous system (i.e., to the brain or spinal cord) or from abnormalities in parts of the brain that voluntary movements.
+Spasticity is muscle tightness that makes movement—especially in the arms and legs— difficult or uncontrollable.
+It typically results from injury to a part of the central nervous system (i.e., to the brain or spinal cord) or from abnormalities in parts of the brain that control voluntary movements.
 Common conditions associated with spasticity include cerebral palsy, brain injury, stroke and spinal cord injury.
-Spasticity—which varies from mild stiffness to severe, painful, uncontrolled muscle spasms—can sometimes be very difficult to control and can interfere with activities of daily living.
+Spasticity—which varies from mild stiffness to severe, painful, uncontrolled muscle spasms—can sometimes be very difficult to control and can interfere with activities of daily living

 Treating spasticity: